 Having worked in the industry for 30 years, I wanted to design and produce a revolutionary coffee product… Our revolutionary Niche Zero Grinder retains virtually zero grind, guaranteeing you the freshest possible coffee.
 We have designed a coffee bean grinder that is better looking, reduces waste and is quieter and easier to use.Martin Nicholson, Designer of the Niche Zero

-However, what has really alerted the specialty coffee world to this espresso grinder is the remarkable number of high end coffee experts who recommend it.
+However, what has really alerted the specialty coffee world to this espresso grinder is the remarkable number of high-end coffee experts who Have recommended it.
 This started with the in-depth and glowing independent review that UK coffee expert Dave Corby wrote.
-Following on, past World Barista Champion and youtuber James Hoffman reviewed it positively, and thought highly enough of it to purchase a model for himself.
+Following on, past World Barista Champion and YouTuber James Hoffmann reviewed it positively, and thought highly enough of it to purchase a model for himself.
 It is also used and advocated by leading coffee authority Scott Rao.
-While of course it has its critics (as does every product), the Niche Zero Grinder has been very well received in the specialty coffee world over the last number of years.
+While of course, it has its critics (such as Lance Hedrick), the Niche Zero coffee grinder has been very well received in the specialty coffee world over the last number of years.
 See more below for Lance Hedrick’s recent critique of the Niche.

-Zero Retention: Is It True And Why Does It Matter?
+Zero Grind Retention: Is It True And Why Does It Matter?

-Perhaps the most daring claim of the Niche Zero Grinder is the claim from which its name originates.
-Before considering how well it meets its claims, it is important to realise what zero retention means.
-In most burr grinders (commercial and domestic), there are a small amount of coffee grinds that are left either in the grinding chamber or the grinds spout.
-For this reason it is customary when dialing in for espresso to ‘purge’ the grinder after each grind size change.
-This gets rid of the old size grinds that are stuck in the grinder, so that only the new particle size comes out.
+Perhaps the most daring claim of the Niche Zero coffee grinder is the claim from which its name originates.
+Before considering how well it meets its claims, it is important to realize what zero retention means.
+In most burr grinders (commercial and domestic), there is a small amount of ground coffee that is left either in the grinding chamber or the grinds spout.
+For this reason, it is customary when dialing in for espresso to ‘purge’ the grinder after each grind size change.
+This gets rid of the old-size grinds that are stuck in the grinder so that only the new particle size comes out.
 Zero retention means no (or more accurately very little) coffee grinds are retained in the grinder between uses.

 This is of particular advantage for the home coffee brewer.
-In a commercial setting, that many pounds of coffee are used per day that the amount of grinds purged is nominal.
+In a commercial setting, so many pounds of coffee are used per day that the amount of grinds purged is nominal.
 However for the home brewer, if you get a 250g bag of geisha beans, you can waste half the packet before you have even found the correct grind size.
 Zero retention means zero purging.
-And zero purging means dialing in beans is a dream and waste free.
+And zero purging means dialing in beans is a dream and waste-free.

 So how does it measure up to its daring claims?
-Well according to Dave Corby, there are three main areas in relation to retention:
+Well according to Dave Corby, there are three main areas concerning retention:

-As a point of comparison, for a standard commercial grinder the retention rates would be approximately as follows:
+As a point of comparison, for a standard commercial grinder in a coffee shop, the retention rates would be approximately as follows:

-For the Niche Zero Grinder, these were the numbers that came out:
+For the Niche Zero, these were the numbers that came out:

 The difference here is staggering!
 As you can see it is not completely zero retention, but it is about as close as you can come.
 And the retention which does remain really is negligible either to taste or extraction.
 This comes as a result of a very carefully constructed grind path as well as patented materials for minimal static.
-Independent testing verified similar results that the dose consistency is less than +/- 0.2g of grind across different coffees and roast levels.
-It is worth noting however, that the very first time you use the Niche Zero Grinder, the dose consistency will be closer to 0.5g.
+Independent testing verified similar results that the retention is less than +/- 0.2g across different coffees and roast levels.
+It is worth noting, however, that the very first time you use the Niche Zero Grinder, the dose consistency will be closer to 0.5g.

-Burrs and Grind Consistency of the Niche Grinder
+Burrs and Grind Consistency of the Niche Coffee Grinder

 The next and perhaps most important thing to consider is grind consistency.
 Optimal coffee extraction requires as close as possible to particle size uniformity.
-This isn’t a cheap electric grinder, and so for this price point you would expect high grind consistency.
-This consistency is largely although not exclusively determined by the size and quality of the burrs used.
+This isn’t a cheap electric grinder, and so for this price point, you would expect high grind consistency.
+The grind quality is largely although not exclusively determined by the size and quality of the burrs used.

 Build Quality of this Espresso Grinder

 As well as being fitted out with superb burrs, the Niche Zero has excellent overall build quality.
-The body of the espresso grinder is powder coated aluminium that comes in either white or black.
+The metal body of the espresso grinder is powder-coated aluminum that comes in either white or black.
 It has a timber trim that both looks and feels premium.
-Despite fairly heavy use in the past few months we have noted no issues with the timber wearing.
-There is talk of extending the range and colour of the wood accents, but this hasn’t come into effect as yet.
+Despite fairly heavy use in the past few years, we have noted no issues with the timber wearing.

-The build quality of the Niche grinder is further strengthened by the simplicity of the components and design choices.
-Because there is no LCD screen, timers, extra displays or lit buttons, Niche has been able to focus on high quality components.
-As you may know, in home coffee grinders and espresso grinders, the most common issues are not with the burr or even the motor but the added extras like electronics and timers etc. The simplicity of the build both aids reliability and easy repair.
+The construction of this conical burr coffee grinder is further strengthened by the simplicity of the components and design choices.
+Because there is no LCD screen, timers, extra displays, or lit buttons, Niche has been able to focus on high-quality components.
+As you may know, in-home coffee grinders and espresso grinders, the most common issues are not with the burr or even the motor but the added extras like electronics and timers etc. The simplicity of the build both aids reliability and easy repair.
 Again this was an intentional choice on the part of Niche to aid longer life and sustainability.
-In fact almost all the breakable parts of the Niche are both affordable to purchase and able to be installed without any special tools or assistance.
+Almost all the breakable parts of the Niche are both affordable to purchase and able to be installed without any special tools or assistance.

-The motor utilized in the Niche Zero grinder is a powerful and reliable DC motor.
+The motor utilized in the Niche Zero is a powerful and reliable DC motor.
 Again this was a rather wise design decision, as DC motors are both smaller and more efficient than their A/C counterparts.
-This means that the Niche grinder is able to maintain a slow and stable rpm which minimalises pulverisation of beans and yet remains compact in size.
+This means that the Niche grinder can maintain a slow and stable rpm which minimizes the pulverization of beans and yet remains compact.
 This is a powerful motor that deals easily with various types of roast levels and bean densities.
 If a rock or piece of metal did enter the burr chamber a rise in current will be detected and a self-resetting thermal cutout prevents motor damage.
 And so although the burrs might get chipped there shouldn’t be any shaft misalignment.

-The other build quality aspect worth considering is the NFC (Niche Flow Control) Disk.
-When the Niche Zero grinder was initially released, a common complaint was popcorning which is very common in single dosing grinders and affects grind consistency.
+The other build aspect worth considering is the NFC (Niche Flow Control) Disk.
+When the Niche Zero was initially released, a common complaint was popcorning which is very common in single-dosing grinders and affects grind consistency.
 Niche took these complaints on board and released the NFC disk which is connected to the bottom of the hopper and means a slower feeding of the beans into the burr chamber and that beans can’t jump back out of the burr chamber.
-This is a company that takes improving their product seriously.
+This is a company that takes improving its product seriously.

-Part of the widespread appeal of the Niche Zero grinder is that it simply looks too elegant to be a coffee grinder.
-Especially for those used to a Compak or the EK43 (or even the more modern options like the DF64), this actually fits and looks nice in a kitchen.
+Part of the widespread appeal of the Niche Zero is that it simply looks too elegant to be a coffee grinder.
+Especially for those used to prosumer grinders such as the Compak or the EK43 (or even the more modern options like the DF64), this actually fits and looks nice in a kitchen.
 It doesn’t dominate the space, it doesn’t feel in the least bit industrial.
-But instead it looks rather like a nice kitchen appliance by SMEG or another company like that.
-Your average coffee lover doesn’t mind a ugly monster of a coffee grinder as long as it functions well, but the issues come when you share your kitchen with someone like a wife or husband or partner!
+But instead, it looks rather like a nice kitchen appliance by SMEG or another company like that.
+Your average coffee lover doesn’t mind the ugly monster of a coffee grinder as long as it functions well, but the issues come when you share your kitchen with someone like a wife, husband, or partner!

 The Niche grinder has a small enough footprint to be unobtrusive, and can easily be stored away under the bench.
 At 9lb it is heavy enough to be stable while remaining light enough to move and maneuver easily.
 Another nice wee feature that Niche added is integrated cord storage so that you only pull out as much of the power cord as you need for your situation.
-It is this attention to small details which sets Niche above many of its competitors.
+It is this attention to small details like the retractable cord that sets Niche above many of its competitors.

-When your Niche Zero grinder arrives, it comes in a box with the espresso grinder, a small screwdriver tool, a cleaning brush, and the 58mm dosing basket.
-This basket is different to many espresso grinders as it means that there is no portafilter cradle.
-This can feel counterintuitive as it does add an extra step in the espresso making process.
+When your Niche arrives, it comes in a box with the espresso grinder, a small screwdriver tool, a cleaning brush, and the 58mm dosing and grind cup.
+This dosing cup is different from many espresso grinders as it means that there is no portafilter cradle.
+This can feel counterintuitive as it does add an extra step to the espresso-making process.
 However, our experience has been very positive around it.
 While it does add a step, it really is simple and does translate to a far cleaner coffee area.
-The basket, as every other part of the grinder, does feel and look well made.
+The basket, like every other part of the grinder, does feel and look well made.
 It is designed to fit snugly into a 58mm portafilter for easy transfer.
 This works well but could be a pain if your espresso machine utilizes a smaller-sized portafilter (such as some Breville machines with their 54mm portafilters) .

 The brush is also a nice feature.
-This can be used to brush the exterior of the grinder, the dosing cup, and the interior of the grinder when doing a more comprehensive clean.
+This can be used to brush the exterior of the metal grinder, the dosing cup, and the interior of the grinder when doing a more comprehensive clean.
 It is also helpful for brushing up the wooden accents.

-However, we learnt the hard way not to get the brush wet.
+However, we learned the hard way not to get the brush wet.
 If you do, the bristles do go a bit funny.

 Functionality of the Niche Grinder

-As well as looking nice, and grinding well, the Niche Zero grinder simply is a pleasure to use.
+As well as looking nice, and grinding well, the Niche Zero simply is a pleasure to use.
 And this again comes back to its simplicity and minimalist design.
-There are no fancy features, no backlight, no display, no inbuilt timer or scale.
+There are no fancy features, no backlight, no display, and no built-in timer or scale.
 Almost four years on we simply love using the Niche multiple times a day.

 Another pleasant aspect of the Niche grinder is how quiet it is when grinding.
 It clocks in at 72dB in large part due to the DC motor and slower RPM.
 Especially in a home coffee set up this is a huge advantage.
-For early morning brews it means you don’t need to worry about waking the rest of the household, and when entertaining it means you can maintain conversation while grinding the beans (a marked difference compared to the Rancilio Rocky!).
+For early morning brews it means you don’t need to worry about waking the rest of the household, and when entertaining it means you can maintain a conversation while grinding the beans.

-The grind speed of the Niche Zero grinder is neither spectacular nor problemsome.
-It is not the fastest grinder around, but in a home set up this is a lot less important than in a commercial workflow.
-The grinding speed depends on how fine or coarse you are grinding but again the speed has felt reasonable so that I certainly never notice the speed or lack thereof.
+The grind speed of the Niche Zero is neither spectacular nor problem-some.
+It is not the fastest grinder around, but in a home setup, this is a lot less important than in a commercial workflow.
+The grinding speed depends on how fine or coarse you are grinding but again the speed has felt reasonable so I certainly never notice the speed or lack thereof.